 - Receive an

-intent whenever encryption status of the link changes.
+ACTION_ENCRYPTION_CHANGEintent whenever encryption status of the link changes.
 This includes encryption status change, encryption algorithm change, and encryption key size change.
-Apps must consider the bond restored if the link is successfully encrypted upon receivingACTION_ENCRYPTION_CHANGE
+Apps must consider the bond restored if the link is successfully encrypted upon receivingACTION_ENCRYPTION_CHANGEintent later.

 Güvenlik